juristr/juristr.github.com/_posts/2016-01-25-learning-ng2-dynamic-styles.md

 ---
 layout: post_new
-title: "Learning Angular 2: Conditionally add styles to an element"
+title: "Learning Angular: Conditionally add styles to an element"
-lead: "Learn how to conditionally add styles to a DOM element in Angular 2"
+lead: "Learn how to conditionally add styles to a DOM element in Angular"
 lastupdated: '2016-06-14'
 postimg: "/blog/assets/imgs/conditional-add-styles.png"
 category: angular2